apache/datafusion-comet/README.md

 [Comet Benchmarking Guide](https://datafusion.apache.org/comet/contributor-guide/benchmarking.html).
 We encourage you to run your own benchmarks.

+Results for our benchmark derived from TPC-DS are available in the [benchmarking guide](https://datafusion.apache.org/comet/contributor-guide/benchmark-results/tpc-ds.html).

 ## Use Commodity Hardware

 Comet leverages commodity hardware, eliminating the need for costly hardware upgrades or